OpenTechSchool/html-css-beginners/README.md

 at OpenTechSchool.
 About the course:

-An HTML and CSS basic workshop for beginners that never write HTML/CSS before and wnat to know how to start.
+A HTML and CSS basic workshop for beginners that have never written HTML/CSS before and want to know how to start.

 # Class format